Pladl incest and murders: Adoption and reuniting with biological parents

 Denise Pladl was adopted by Kelly (née Gould) and Anthony Fusco from Dover, New York, and renamed Katie Rose Fusco.
 Anthony was a retired corrections officer at Federal Correctional Institution in Danbury, Connecticut.
-Katie's upbringing was described as regular without notable incidents.
+Katie's upbringing was described as regular and without notable incidents.
 She graduated from Dover High School in 2016 and had intended to attend Dutchess Community College to study art to work in online advertising.

 In August 2016, when Katie was 18, she reached out to her biological parents, Steven and Alyssa Pladl, on Facebook, and they met in Knightdale, North Carolina.
 Katie decided to move in with her biological parents, who lived with their other two children at their home in unincorporated Henrico County, Virginia, near Richmond, a decision that her adoptive parents were apprehensive about but supported.
 By the time Katie moved in, Steven and Alyssa had made the decision to separate and were sleeping in separate bedrooms.
 Over the following months, Steven and Katie became close, culminating in Steven sleeping on the floor of Katie's bedroom.
 When confronted by Alyssa, Steven told her it was not her business and stormed out of the house with Katie.
-Alyssa moved out in November 2016 and she and Steven shared custody of the other two children.
+Alyssa moved out in November 2016, and she and Steven shared custody of the other two children.